What Causes Traumatic Brain Injuries?

 Sports are a common source of brain injuries.
 Much media attention has been focused on recent research finding a connection between football, in particular, and brain trauma.
 The NFL has come under scrutiny in recent years for its handling of brain injuries.
 Traumatic brain injuries are rampant among current and former players, and the League has been criticized for failing to warn and protect players properly.
 But the problem starts earlier than that.
 College and high school players are also at risk of serious brain damage.
 Studies have found that these young players have an increased risk of both TBIs and the long-lasting symptoms that can accompany them.

 Worse still is the effect that a brain injury can have on younger players.
 The Washington Post reports on two studies out of Boston University.
 One found that starting as a player in a tackle football league before age 12 corresponded with increased odds for clinical depression, apathy, and executive function problems — for example, diminished insight, judgment, and multitasking.
 Another study found that children who played football before age 12 experienced cognitive deficits (and behavioral and mood problems) a full 13 years earlier than those starting at 12 or older.
-These are only two in a long series of studies establishing the serious neurological complications suffered by children who sustain early brain trauma.
+These are only two in a long series of studies establishing the serious neurological complications suffered by free grammar checker children who sustain early brain trauma.
 These children can face years of physical pain and psychological symptoms.
 Medical News Today reports that they can face increased risks of Parkinson’s Disease.
 All of these are compensable losses.
 Children, too, have legal rights that must be protected after sustaining a traumatic brain injury.

 Call Us Today to Schedule a Free Case Evaluation with a Los Angeles Personal Injury Attorney